jasmcaus/ai-math-roadmap/README.md

 --------------------------------------------------------------------------------

 In Artificial Intelligence, maths is very important.
 Without it, it's comparable to a human body without a soul.
 You can treat the mathematical concepts as a pay-as-you-go: whenever a foreign concept pops up, grab it and devour it!
-The guide above presents a minimal, yet comprehensive, resource to understand any kind of topic or concept in AI Algorithms.
+The guide above presents a minimal, yet comprehensive, resource to understand any kind of topic or concept in AI.

+Good luck!

 # Contributing